taufik-nurrohman/markdown/README.md

 My parser supports list items numbered with Latin letters and Roman numerals.
 While this satisfies the HTML5 specification for [the `type` attribute of `<ol>` element](https://html.spec.whatwg.org/multipage/grouping-content.html#attr-ol-type), it does not satisfy the CommonMark rules.
-Instead, it “extends” them.
+Instead, it “extends” them:

 <table>
 <thead>